 VII.
 GRAVITATIONAL TIME DILATION

 Some theorists deny that time dilation, as predicted by GR, actually exists, claiming that redshift, which is often treated as equivalent to time dilation, is due to other causes such as photon motion through a gravitational potential.
-First, there is confusion in the literature about the relation between time dilation and redshift, which will be discussed below.
-So the immediate question is, are there ways to measure time dilation without resorting to redshift?
+First, there seems to be confusion in the literature about the relation between time dilation and redshift, which will be discussed below.
+So the immediate question is, are there ways to measure time dilation without relying on redshift?
 One method is via the Shapiro time delay, which is the time delay of light as it traverses the field of the Sun .
 This delay has been measured to a high degree of accuracy.
-The simplest explanation is that the delay is due to time dilation along the path of the photon as it passes close to the gravitational source.
-Alternatively, the time delay might be attributed to a slowing of the speed of light as seen from infinity.
-But time dilation and the slowing of the speed of light are formally equivalent.
-They are two different descriptions of a single property of the metric, namely that g00 < 1.
+The simplest explanation is that the delay is due in part to time dilation along the path of the photon as it passes close to the gravitational source, and in part to relativistic path length increase.
+Alternatively, the time delay might be attributed to a slowing of the coordinate speed of light, or the speed of light as seen from infinity.
+However, combined time dilation and path length increase are formally equivalent to the slowing of the coordinate speed of light; these are just two different interpretations of the same properties of the metric, namely that g00<1 and g11>1 .
 In any case, the Shapiro time delay does indeed verify time dilation independently of redshift.

-Confusion about the distinction between gravitational time dilation and gravitational redshift is so prevalent, many textbook authors use the terms almost interchangeably, even though a priori they might be different phenomena.
-For example, there is no way in principle to directly measure cosmic time dilation, which may not even exist given that g00= 1 in the FLRW metric, although cosmic redshift is certainly observed.
+Blurring of the distinction between gravitational time dilation and gravitational redshift is so prevalent, many authors use the terms almost interchangeably, even though they might be different phenomena.
+For example, although cosmic redshift is certainly observed, there is no way in principle to directly measure cosmic time dilation, which may not even exist given that g00= 1 in the FLRW metric.
 The confusion is further compounded by the fact that some authors contend that time dilation causes redshift, or that gravitational potential causes redshift.
 That such claims lead to contradictions has been demonstrated by Vasily Yanchilin .
 In his paper entitled The Experiment with a Laser to Refute General Relativity, he points out that general relativists, in textbooks and peer-reviewed journals alike, contradict themselves by purporting on the one hand that gravitational redshift, for example in a Schwarzschild field, is caused by energy loss as photons climb through the gravitational potential, and on the other hand, by time dilation at the emitter.
 If both were true, Yanchilin explains, we would see twice the redshift we do.
 So it must be one or the other.
 This seems patently logical, and Yanchilin proposes an earth-based experiment to distinguish between the two purported causes.
 However there is a subtle point that Yanchilin and others may have missed.
 The notions that redshift is caused by energy loss in transit or by time dilation at the source are both plausibility arguments, put forth to help students visualize why redshift occurs in a gravitational field .
-These plausibility arguments are misleading.
-Indeed, they have misled Yanchilin into designing an experiment that may not prove what he seeks to prove, as will be discussed below.
+These arguments are misleading, and may have led Yanchilin into designing an experiment that will fail to prove what he seeks to prove, as will be discussed below.

 The ultimate arbiter is the metric.
 When redshift is calculated from gμν, the result is unambiguous.
 There is one value of redshift, and it is not doubled.
 So if Yanchilin successfully conducts his experiment, in which light is to be emitted both upwards and downwards from a central height in a tall building, and the results tabulated by a frequency counter at that same central height, he will measure the correct GR redshift.
 However, believing the two plausibility arguments are mutually exclusive, he may misinterpret his results as a confirmation of photon energy loss, and hence as a repudiation of time dilation.
-Intending to thereby disprove GR, he may find to his dismay that mainstream physicists will only claim he has proven it.
-This seems unfair, as Yanchilin has simply carried to its logical conclusion a set of misconceptions shared by many physicists.
-I would argue that the fault lies in today’s education system, in which plausibility arguments are emphasized while mathematical formalism is neglected.
+Intending to disprove GR, he may find that many physicists will only claim he has proven it.
+Yet Yanchilin has simply carried to its logical conclusion a set of common misconceptions.
+I would venture that the fault lies in today’s education system, in which plausibility arguments are emphasized while mathematical formalism is neglected.